-It’s safe to say that after the last few years โ AKA the years that just never seemed to end โ people all over the world experienced a collective case of major wanderlust.
-Fortunately, international borders have slowly but steadily reopened.
+Over the last several years – AKA the years that never seemed to end – people all over the world experienced a collective case of major wanderlust.
+Fortunately, international borders slowly but steadily reopened, and travel (mostly) returned to normal.

-I have fantastic news for you: you’ll find all that and more in Europe.ย To get the most bang for your buck (literally and figuratively), skip the busy tourist destinations this year and head to one of the most underrated countries in Europe instead.
+Well, here’s some fantastic news: you’ll find all that and more in Europe.
+To get the most bang for your buck (literally and figuratively), skip the busy tourist destinations this year and instead, head to one of the most underrated countries in Europe.

 Jump ahead to: